TheDreamLabUK/logseqSpringThing/docs/client/state.md

 ### Graph Data Manager (`client/state/graphData.ts`)

-The Graph Data Manager maintains the state of the graph visualization data.
+The Graph Data Manager maintains the state of the graph visualisation data.

 **Key Features:**
 - Loads and processes graph data from server